 - 4.0.9 These developments are playing out in the context of an increasingly global tech-talent marketplace, which is characterized by an increasingly mobile population of skilled workers and young people. - 4.0.10 Data coming from Indeed shows that Computer and Mathematical web based job postings are between two and three times more likely to be clicked by international jobseekers than the average job in the US and UK.
 As they recognise, "Europe faces fierce competition from US tech hubs: San Francisco, San Jose and other US tech hubs such as Seattle, WA and Austin, TX have international pull". - 4.0.11 According to Indeed salary data, the typical Java developer is paid 47% more on average in the US than in the UK, a fact they attribute to 'thicker' tech labour markets, the higher density of tech firms, higher levels of competition for talent and better job-to-person matches.
 To a lesser extent, Europe also faces competition from emerging tech hubs in Asia and the Pacific region which are becoming more aggressive in trying to attract top tech talent. - 4.0.12 According to Indeed research, "Jobseekers who search for tech jobs in Europe are attracted to a few centres of tech employment, and that interest is becoming more concentrated over time.
 In 2013, interest in those centres was 1.9 times greater than interest for other cities in the countries considered.
-By 2015, it was 2.2 times greater". - 4.0.13 Indeed also analysed employer demand and jobseeker interest for tech jobs in the main centres of tech employment in Global Heat Map The gap between the growth in demand and the growth in supply of talent, 2011 to 2021 each country.
+By 2015, it was 2.2 times greater". - 4.0.13 Indeed also analysed employer demand and jobseeker interest for tech jobs in the main centres of tech employment in each country.
 Munich and Berlin were found to have the highest level of tech jobs concentration, followed by London and Dublin.
-However, London and Dublin have higher levels of iobseeker interest OXFORD ECONOMICS
+However, London and Dublin have higher levels of jobseeker interest for tech roles compared to the two German cities something that Indeed attribute to the fact that Munich and Berlin do not enjoy the "competitive advantage" in attracting foreign jobseekers interested in highskill tech roles that